-Accrued PTO and vacation time are payable to employees upon termination.
+Accrued vacation time is payable to employees upon termination.
 Accrued sick time is not payable to employees upon termination.
-Accrued vacation and accrued PTO totaling \$28,785 and \$11,790 are included in accrued payroll and related liabilities in the Statements of Financial Position at June 30, 2021 and 2020, respectively.
+Accrued compensated absences totaling \$52,053 and \$28,785 are included in accrued payroll and related liabilities in the Statements of Financial Position at June 30, 2022 and 2021, respectively.